ibm-cloud-docs/containers/cli-ks-plugin.md

 :    Required: Specify the name or ID of the cluster.
 To list VPC clusters, run `ibmcloud ks cluster ls --provider vpc-gen2`.

 `--size-per-zone NUMBER_WORKERS_PER_ZONE`
 :    Specify the number of worker nodes to create per zone in this worker pool.
 No worker nodes are created until you [add zones](#cli_zone-add-vpc-gen2) to the worker pool.
-This value is required, and must be 2 or greater.
-For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).

 `--operating-system UBUNTU_20_64`
 :   Optional.
 The operating system of the worker nodes in your cluster.
 For a list of available operating sysems by cluster version, see the [Kubernetes version information](/docs/containers?topic=containers-cs_versions).
 If no option is specified, the default operating system that corresponds to the cluster version is used.